gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   2.7K Sep 24 01:43 MANIFEST-000037
 ```

-### Sixth snapshot
+### Sixth snapshot directory

+The sixth snapshot copies the new '38' files off-cluster and adds the storage locations of files 36 and 37 to the mainfest.
-The sixth snapshot copies the new XXX files and updatest the manifest.
+The sixth snapshot copies the new 36 and 37 sst files and adds their storage locations to the manifest.

-All files from the YYY snapshot are also in this one.
+All files from the the all previous snapshots have been replaced or compacted into the new files for this snapshot.
+The manifest for this snapshot will only have entries for files 36 and 37.

 ```
 ./1a92c67f-8a31-42e2-b45e-cae8a986334b: